yuli0103/CGB-DM/README.md

    ├─ cgl/
    ├─ ...
    ```
-2. Download pre-trained weights from <>, which include the weights for CGB-DM (Ours), as well as the weights for the saliency detection algorithms ISNet and BASNet.
+2. Download pre-trained weights:
+   Links from <>, which include the weights for CGB-DM (Ours), as well as the weights for the saliency detection algorithms ISNet and BASNet.
-3. how to preprocess with your data
+4. Preprocess with your data

 - Image inpainting: run `generate_inpaint_img.py` and specify the `input_dir`, `mask_dir`, and `output_dir`.
 - Saliency detection: run `saliency_detection.py` and specify the `WEIGHT_ROOT`.